Social media in the workplace has become a huge part of our everyday lives. It’s one of those technologies that we can’t seem to get enough of.

 As you can see, social media at work can simultaneously contribute to unproductive and productive behaviors.
 It’s a double-edged sword that should be wielded with purpose and care.

-Using social media in the workplace has been proven to increase morale, engagement, innovation, employer branding, communication with coworkers, all of which are beneficial to the overall productivity of a company.
+Using social media in the workplace has been proven to increase morale, engagement, innovation, employer branding, communication with coworkers, all of which are beneficial to the overall workplace productivity.

 However, it has also been shown to compromise employee retention, mental health, business security, and brand reputation.
 This means that the decision to outlaw or allow social media at work depends on your company and its employees.